jaychou0129/prescription-manual/README.md

 ![Image](https://i.imgur.com/MoIPO3O.png)

 ### NewMedicine.aspx
 The "new medicine" page allowing users to add new medicine to the system.
 Contains the feature of the auto-assigning of IDs and auto-detecting of missing IDs.
-Calls the `verifyID()` function in Scripts/custom-scripts.js, which sends a XMLHttpRequest to IDVerification.aspx to return the auto-assigned ID.
+Calls the `verifyID()` function in Scripts/custom-scripts.js, which sends a XMLHttpRequest to IDVerification.aspx and returns the auto-assigned ID.
 ![Image](https://i.imgur.com/bt5IPQb.png)
 Missing IDs are detected and reported to the user by a message box:
 ![Image](https://i.imgur.com/pa2JCGG.png)